-- 4. Consider the following restricted variants of the Tower of Hanoi puzzle.
-In each problem, the pegs are numbered 0, 1, and 2, and your task is to move a stack of n disks from peg 0 to peg 2, exactly as in problem 1. - (a) Suppose you are forbidden to move any disk directly between peg 1 and peg 2; every move must involve peg 0.
+- 4. Consider the following restricted variants of the Tower of Hanoi puzzle In each problem, the pegs are numbered 0, 1, and 2, and your task is to move a stack of n disks from peg 0 to peg 2, exactly as in problem 1. - (a) Suppose you are forbidden to move any disk directly between peg 1 and peg 2; every move must involve peg 0.
 Describe an algorithm to solve this version of the puzzle in as few moves as possible.
-Exactly how many moves does your algorithm make?
+Exactly how many moves does your algorithm make? - (b) Suppose you are only allowed to move disks from peg 0 to peg 2, from peg 2 to peg 1, or from peg 1 to peg 0.
+Equivalently, suppose the pegs are arranged in a circle and numbered in clockwise order, and you are only allowed to move disks counterclockwise.
+Describe an algorithm to solve this version of the puzzle in as few moves as possible.
+How many moves does your algorithm make?